Best Practices for Sending Templates

 If you need to survey older customers, consider using our Intro Message feature to help provide a bit of context.
 This can help make the outreach much more clear to those less immediately familiar with your brand.

-Refine your list quality
+Refine the quality of your list

 Add detail with Properties

-If you’re collecting important details about your customers (ex. user ID, location, product purchased, etc.), you can send that information to Delighted via Properties.
+If you’re collecting important details about your customers (ex. user ID, location, product purchased, etc.), you can send that information to Delighted Templates via Properties.
 You can use Properties to easily segment feedback once received, as well as help match those responses with records in your own internal database.

 Learn more about Properties in section 5.
 Managing People & Properties.